oaklandgit/clibro/README.md

 ### Commands (Implemented)

-Go to any URL and display the page with numerically-labeled links:
+Display any web page:
 ```
 clibrowz http://yahoo.com
 ```

-Follow a link by label:
+Follow a link by its numeric label:
 ```
 clibrowz 123
 ```